 The limbs of the apple trees are becoming heavy with fruit, shiny and beautiful red globes of sweetness.

-I couldn’t help but stop our car on the country road leading back to my parents’ house and capture the essence of the season.
+I couldn’t help stopping our car on the country road leading back to my parents’ house to capture the apple tree laden with fruit.

-Yet apple butter stands alone.
-Like a category unto itself.
+While apples are delicious in many things, apple butter is a sweet treat that stands alone.
+Almost like a category unto itself.

 It’s cozy and homey, invoking life as it used to be.
-Remembrances of grandma’s apple butter, so sweet and cinnamony, I can still taste it.
+It reminds me of my grandmother’s apple butter, so sweet and cinnamony, I can still taste it, warm from her kitchen.

 Abundant with apples, colonial Americans looked for ways to preserve and enjoy the fruit.
 Well into the 19th century, apple butter was a favorite standard.